Ron Randell: 1960s

 Randell remembered doing multiple voices in radio in his old Sydney days, but said "I just couldn't do that sort of thing today if I tried", adding that "I hate radio."
 He also said Australia should make more local shows.

 Randell returned to Australia in 1969 to explore the possibilities of producing a play there, Houseboat in Kashmir, by the team of Jerome and Lee.
 He was also looking into organising luxury golf tours.
 He was commuting between the US and London and had recently bought in apartment in London.
-While in Australia he guest-starred in episodes of local TV series like The Rovers, and discussed projects with Reg Goldsworthy.
+While in Australia he guest-starred in episodes of local TV series like The Rovers and The Long Arm, and discussed projects with Reg Goldsworthy.

 1970s

 Randell returned to Australia again in 1971 to direct and star in a stage play, Come Live with Me, at the Phillip Street Theatre in Sydney.
 He had never directed before.
 He said he intended to co produce a film in Australia called Northward the Coast but it was never made.

 He returned to Australia in 1974, to appear in a six-week run of a play, Champagne Complex, at Wrest Point Casino in Hobart.
 He said he was trying to produce a TV series based on the book Colour of the East by John Russell.
 However, it was not made.
 Randell told the press that he was not getting a lot of television work in the USA.
 "My face is like the Gable sort of face and when he was in fashion so was I. That's the way it works in Hollywood; for years your face is in fashion, then suddenly the Robert Redford face is in or the Al Pacino face...
 If you're not on TV every night, people think you're dead."
 He added later that year, "for most of my life I've played phonies...
 There is no place for an Australian...
 I think I'm a kamikaze actor at the moment – I think I've arrived at that.
 It is death or glory for me...
 I range the world but I'm not a superstar.
 The insecurity of acting never really bothers me that much.
 I find now that life is so exciting...
 The glamorous moments have been very rate.
 I've been working for more than 30 years and survived... and it's survival that counts."